tobega/tailspin-v0/Notes.md

 - Syntax for extending structure types
 - Extract pieces from an n-D-subview: Lens of list of multidimensional lenses.
 Lenses as data.
 Relative lenses.
 Or just make processors?
 - default parameters
+- Asynchronous processes: callbacks, timeouts/deadlines, cancellation
+- How should types (data declarations) migrate between scopes?
+Specifically how to use types from a module?

 #### Confusing
 * It is a bit difficult to create generic code handling untyped numbers.
 Perhaps it should be?